The Story of Captain Phil Blood (so far)

 Used Production catamaran:

 However, in 2021, the price of used catamarans skyrocketed.
-It soon became obvious to Phil that he could no longer afford the high initial price since it would take all his savings, leaving nothing left over for a major refit.
+At the new prices of used boats, Phil could no longer afford the high initial price since it would take all his savings, leaving nothing left over for a major refit.
 These older cats would take a lot of money to be put into blue water cruising shape.
 Therefore, a new plan took shape.

 Salina 48